ivadomed/ivadomed/CONTRIBUTING.md

     Title](#issue-title)).
 -   Do not include the applicable issue number in the title (do it in the [PR Body](#pr-body)).
--   If the PR is not ready for review, add \"(WIP)\" at the beginning of the title.
+-   If the PR is not ready for review, convert it to a draft.

 ### PR Body